 Breath of Fire may not be the most talked-about RPG franchise ever, but it's one I've always had an admiration for since I discovered it in the 90s.
 The games were well-designed and fun, with very imaginative character designs and worlds to explore, some nice writing and humor, and gameplay elements that were surprisingly unique for their time (though still built on a traditional turn-based JRPG format).
-Capcom brought their best effort to everything they did in the mid-to-late '90s, and the end result was a fun and captivating series that never quite got its due; even developers who have worked on the games have said that while they enjoyed making them and they were well-received by those who played them, they unfortunately never made it big in raw sales.
+Capcom brought their best effort to everything they did in the mid-to-late '90s, and the end result was a fun and captivating series that never quite got its due; even developers who have worked on the games have said that while they enjoyed making them and they were well-received by those who played them, they unfortunately never made it big in raw sales, which ultimately led to the series' long dormancy.
 So with that in mind, I'm going to give Breath of Fire some much-needed recognition; let's look at all five games in the franchise and give them each a ranking.

 Breath of Fire (1994)